tldr-pages/tldr/pages/common/ack.md

 `ack --type=no{{ruby}} "{{search_pattern}}`

-- Count the total number of matches for the search term:
+- Count the total number of matches for the search pattern:

 `ack --count --no-filename "{{search_pattern}}"`

-- Print the file names and the number of matches only:
+- Print the file names and the number of matches for each file only:

 `ack --count --files-with-matches "{{search_pattern}}"`

-- List all valid values that can be used with `--type`:
+- List all values that can be used with `--type`:

 `ack --help-types`